-1.4 Max-550E Oxygen Sensor
+1.4 MAX-550E Oxygen Sensor

-The Max-550E is a galvanic, partial pressure sensor that is specific to oxygen.
+The MAX-550E is a galvanic, partial pressure sensor that is specific to oxygen.
 It consists of two electrodes (a cathode and an anode), a FEP membrane and an electrolyte.
 Oxygen diffuses through the FEP membrane and immediately reacts electrochemically at a gold cathode.
 Concurrently, oxidation occurs electrochemically at a lead anode, generating an electrical current and providing a voltage output.
-Electrodes are immersed in a unique gelled weak acid electrolyte which is responsible for the sensor long life and motion insensitive characteristic.
+Electrodes are immersed in a unique gelled weak acid electrolyte which is responsible for the sensors long life and motion insensitive characteristic.
 Since the sensor is specific to oxygen, the current generated is proportional to the amount of oxygen present in the sample gas.
 When no oxygen is present, there is no electrochemical reaction and therefore, negligible current is produced.
 In this sense, the sensor is self-zeroing.

-\triangle CAUTION: The Max-550E oxygen sensor is a sealed device containing a mild acid electrolyte, lead (Pb), and lead acetate.
-Lead and lead acetate are hazardous waste constituents and should be disposed of properly, or returned to Maxtec for proper disposal or recovery.
+▲ CAUTION: The MAX-550E oxygen sensor is a sealed device containing a mild acid electrolyte, lead (Pb), and lead acetate.
+Lead and lead acetate are hazardous waste constituents.
+Be sure to dispose of expired sensors in accordance with hospital, local, state, and federal regulations, or return to Maxtec for proper disposal or recovery.

-\triangle CAUTION: Dropping or severely jarring the sensor after calibration may shift the calibration point enough to require recalibration.
+CAUTION: Dropping or severely jarring the sensor after calibration may shift the calibration point enough to require recalibration.

-- CAUTION: The flow diverter for the sensor is for use with flowing gases only. - O DO NOT use the diverter when performing static sampling, such as in incubators, oxygen tents, oxygen hoods, etc.
+- \triangle CAUTION: The flow diverter for the sensor is for use with flowing gases only. - DO NOT use the diverter when performing static sampling, such as in incubators, oxygen tents, oxygen hoods, etc.